Meteorology and pomology collide

-As part of Bunjil Place’s Casey Cornucopia festival last month, Bompas & Parr created a series of fruit weather sculptures showcasing the heritage of Casey’s foodways and the remarkable produce of the region.
+Melbourne, 2022: As part of the Casey Cornucopia festival, Bompas & Parr created a series of fruit weather sculptures showcasing the culinary heritage of Casey, Melbourne and the remarkable produce of the surrounding region.

-Fruit Weather filled the air with fruity vapours developed in collaboration with JPL Flavours.
-The multi-sensorial exhibits were designed to enhance taste perception as meteorology and pomology (the study of fruit) collided.
+Fruity vapours developed in collaboration with JPL Flavours filled the air of Bunjil Place, emanating from multi-sensorial exhibits designed to enhance taste perception through the collision of meteorology and pomology (the study of fruit).

-• The Chocolate Lily - Selected for its local native connections, its beauty, and of course its unexpected scent
+- The Chocolate Lily - Selected for its local native connections, its beauty, and its unexpected scent

-• The Celery - Chosen for its distinctness to Casey and its fresh smell, Casey accounts for one-quarter of Melbourne's vegetables and the bulk of its celery
+- The Celery - Chosen for its distinctiveness to the area and its fresh smell: Casey accounts for one-quarter of Melbourne's vegetables and the bulk of its celery